bparanj/crystal/computer/electronics/design/solid-state.md

 ## Level 4: Explanation for a Graduate Student

-At the graduate level, understanding solid state devices involves a deep dive into quantum mechanics, statistical mechanics, and device physics.
+At this level, understanding solid state devices involves a deep dive into quantum mechanics, statistical mechanics, and device physics.
 Key areas of focus include:

 1. Quantum mechanical basis:
    - Schrödinger equation in semiconductors